 What does the future hold for The Passionate PA?

 Oh, it’s exciting...
 Kate is on a mission to find the right people to become Passionate PAs, in every town across the South and South West of England.
 We will NEVER be a competitive franchise operation – it’s all about ethical growth, lifestyle choices, awesome clients and profit.
 Simple.
-If you'd like to learn more about becoming a Passionate PA, please visit our Join Us page.
-If you'd like to become a client - give us a call on 03 3000 20 200.
+If you'd like to learn more about becoming a Passionate PA, and how running your own business with us can be so much fun, please visit our Join Us page.